News & Trending Credit Card News

 Your lender also might start charging interest immediately.
 So, even if you pay off the advance in full by the statement due date, you might have accrued some interest that you will need to pay.

-Say no foreign-transaction fees
+Say no to foreign transaction fees

 Yakobchuk Olena/Adobe woman paying with credit card

-If you travel internationally or purchase goods from international vendors, a card with foreign-transaction fees is going to cost you.
+If you travel internationally or purchase goods from international vendors, a card with foreign transaction fees is going to cost you.
 These fees are charged in addition to any interest or other charges you owe and are usually around 3% of your purchase amount.

 To avoid this fee, find a credit card that does not charge foreign transaction fees on purchases.